cocos2d/cocos2d-js-tests/README.md

 ## Automated tests ##

 Automated tests are not ready yet.
-In the meantime use the obsolete method of update the following spreadsheet:
+In the meantime use the obsolete method of updating the following spreadsheet:

 - [cocos2d JS tests](https://docs.google.com/spreadsheet/ccc?key=0AtMnlkzywt1zdHlZcVZQZlp6RHhZd0lHcGtleXV4aUE#gid=1)